latest information about licences and registration.

 Find out if you need street trading consent, how to apply, the conditions you need to meet and how to appeal a decision.

 You need street trading consent if you want to sell food or household items on the street.

-You do not need a street trading consent if you are:
+don't need street trading consent if you're:

 - A market trader operating at a licensed market venue.

 - A news vendor selling only newspapers and periodicals.

 There are some areas of Rochdale borough where you can't trade.
 These areas are called restricted trade zones.

 If you're applying for food street trading consent, you'll have to apply for food business registration and

 your business will need to meet suitable food safety and hygiene standards.

 You can view the fees in the table below.